SteveLLamb/mediastandards-registry/docs/samples.md

 - Fully autonomous workflow chain:
   Extract → MSI → MRI → MSR → URL Validate
 - Each stage runs independently but triggers the next when changes are detected and generates auditable JSON reports.
-- PRs are opened only when data changes; metadata and validation commits go directly to `main`.
+- PRs are opened only when data changes; PR generate MSR preview links when appropriate; metadata and validation commits go directly to `main`.
 - Permanent artifacts reports are stored in `src/main/reports`.
 - All runs are concurrency-protected, idempotent, and self-healing.